 The AUA Guidelines state: "Providers should not use hormonal therapy to induce testicular descent as evidence shows low response rates and lack of evidence for long-term efficacy."

 The American Pediatric Association Guidelines do recommend the use of hormones for cases of undescended testis associated with Prader-Willi Syndrome.
-A therapeutic trial of human chorionic gonadotropin (hCG) is indicated for treatment of undescended testes before surgery, because avoidance of general anesthesia is desirable for infants with low muscle tone and potential for underlying respiratory compromise.
+Their reasoning is that a therapeutic trial of human chorionic gonadotropin (hCG) is indicated for treatment of undescended testes before surgery, because avoidance of general anesthesia is desirable for infants with low muscle tone and at high risk for underlying respiratory compromise.

 The cost of hormone treatment is less than surgery, and the chance of complications are minimal.
 However, a recent meta-analysis of seven randomized clinical trials concluded that hormonal therapy was no more effective than placebo.

-For acquired (testis documented normal before diagnosis) and entrapped (after hernia repair) undescended testes, surgery is recommended soon after diagnosis.
+For acquired (testis documented normal before diagnosis) and entrapped (after hernia repair) undescended testes, surgery is recommended shortly after diagnosis.

 For retractile testes, a yearly physical examination is recommended because of the 2% to 50% reported risk of a retractile testis becoming an acquired undescended testis.